feilfeilundfeil/Cyanic/README.md

 - ViewModel contains the business logic necessary to render your screen.
 ViewModels own state and its state can be observed

 ### BaseComponentVC
-- BaseComponentVC is the UIViewController that functions as both a UICollectionViewDataSource
+- BaseComponentVC is the UIViewController that functions as both a UICollectionViewDataSource and UICollectionViewDelegateFlowLayout

+### Component
+- A data model representing content in one UICollectionViewCell displayed on the BaseComponentVC.
+It contains UI properties and closures/functions related to user interaction